Tuition Exchange Scholarship Programs

 TE is a partnership of 570 colleges and universities offering competitive tuition exchange scholarships to members of faculty and staff dependent children at Fairleigh Dickinson University.

-Fairleigh Dickinson University will allocate scholarship awards to both staff and faculty in an effort to provide equal opportunity to all eligible employees.
-Eligible employees include full-time faculty and staff who have completed at least three (3) consecutive years of full-time employment with FDU by the end of the application deadline.
-First priority will be given to applicants based on continuous full-time regular service.
-Should there be a tie among applicants with the same service, a lottery will take place.
+Eligible employees include full-time faculty and staff who have completed at least two (2) consecutive years of full-time employment with FDU at the time the application.
 Application for the TE program does not guarantee acceptance at a TE member institution or a TE scholarship.
 Information with regards to the application process (for the following academic year) is distributed to the community the Fall of each year.
-Please note, there is no guarantee scholarships will be available each year.

 Tuition Exchange Program (CIC-TEP)